obsidiansystems/ledger-app-tezos/README.md

 and a transaction app that supports everything you might want to use the Ledger for on Tezos besides baking ("Wallet Application").

+To use these apps, you must be sure to have up-to-date firmware on the ledger.
+This code was tested with version 1.4.2.

 ## About Key Generation

 Every Ledger generates public and private keys for either `ed25519` or